Life Outside of Brexit?

 Here in the UK, this applies to the 20 statutory days’ holiday, so if you want to be safe it would be a good idea to send out this kind of notice at some point during the year.

 Which brings me back to Brexit.
 The one area of EU-led employment law which the UK may start to change after Brexit is under the Working Time Regulations.
 But there’s still a long way to go before that happens.
+In the meantime if you have any queries do get in touch.
+We are always here to advise and help.

 (c) Ben Thornber, Thornber HR Law